TomodomoCo/quickassets/README.md

 The goal is to create a simple framework for defining a server (or multiple servers) and automatically setting cache-friendly URLs.
 You should be handling the actual caching yourself, either with server-side Apache/Nginx settings or with a cache engine like Varnish (or both).

+### NOTE

+Going forward, **query strings will be the default `showMethod` for QuickAssets**.
+This will increase cross-server compatibility and ease-of-use.
+If you would like to use the previous default, set the `showMethod` to `qa_inline`, which will generate filenames in the form `name.CACHEBUSTINGSTRING.ext`.

 ## MIT License
 Copyright © Chris Van Patten, <http://www.chrisvanpatten.com>